JonatanRasmussen/JonatanRasmussen.github.io/projects_main.md

 # Noteworthy projects

-The following is my most influential projects, fully released and *publicly used by thousands of people.*
+The following is my most influential projects, fully released and *used by thousands of people.*

 **DTU Course Browser website**: A highly popular course analysis tool.
 I webscrabed all public DTU course data and made a website with advanced search filters and grade/evaluation statistics that are otherwise unavailable via official DTU websites.